EhsanPeymani/QtCalculator/README.md

 As UserInterface is a python package, you may need to manually import 'icons_rc' in the 'ui_calculator.py': import UserInterface.icons_rc

 # Installer
-You can install the app by running eCalculator.exe file.
+You can install the app by running ./Output/eCalculator.exe file.
+The executable binary is located in ./dist/app.exe file.

+The binary is created using PyInstaller.
+See build_executable.py file for commands.

+The installer was created using Inno Setup Compiler.
+The project file is setup.iss.

 # Shortkeys
 All keys on Numpad